 The procedures and guidance should be communicated to all stakeholders including staff, volunteers, young people and parents and provided in a language and format that can be easily understood so that everyone is aware of what is required.

-An organisation that is seen to challenge all concerns, including those thought of as lower-level, discourages any further rule breaking or escalating behaviour from taking place.
+It's important that an organisation challenges all concerns, including those thought of as lower-level, as it discourages any further rule breaking or escalating behaviour from taking place.
 When lower-level concerns are left unchallenged it creates the environment for more serious rule breaks and even abuse to occur.

 The organisation’s lead safeguarding officer or case management group – sometimes with local authority designated officer (LADO) support – may decide that a concern constitutes a lower-level concern.

 Lower-level concerns may require investigation or subsequent management at a local level through the regional, county or club welfare officer, depending on the organisation’s safeguarding structure.
 If affiliated to a national governing body, contact them to find out the process within your sport.

-Persistent poor practice, or investigations that reveal serious concerns should be referred to the national safeguarding lead or the case management group for a decision about further action.
+Persistent lower-level concerns, or investigations that reveal serious concerns, should be referred to the national safeguarding lead or the case management group for a decision about further action.
 This will usually include consultation with – or referral to – statutory agencies.

 Concerns from outside sport